-These investments, which are made only in specific situations and represent a maximum of 28% of the Fund's investments, will consist of:
+These investments, which are made only in specific situations and represent a maximum of 20% of the Sub-Fund's investments, will consist of:

-- The Fund's cash, on the basis of up to 10% of its net assets - The #2 Other component of the Master Fund, on the basis of up to 18% of the Fund's net assets, which is composed of: - Cash and derivatives which are limited to specific situations in order to allow occasional hedging against or exposure to market risks within a total limit of 10% of the Master Fund's assets. - All securities that do not have an ESG score within the limit of 10% of the Master Fund's assets
+- Cash, short-term money market instruments and derivatives which are limited to specific situations in order to allow occasional hedging against or exposure to market risks within a total limit of 10%, - All securities that do not have an ESG score within a 10% limit.

-Although this category does not have an ESG rating and no environmental and social guarantees have been implemented, its use will not have the effect of significantly or permanently distorting the environmental and/or social characteristics promoted by the Fund.
+Although this category does not have an ESG rating and no environmental and social guarantees have been implemented, its use will not have the effect of significantly or permanently distorting the environmental and/or social characteristics promoted by the Sub-Fund.